bormaxi8080/osint-timeline/DRAFT.md

 Russian intelligence recruits foreign students and scientists through the National Research Institute for the Development of Communications (NIIRK), which is run by people from the secret services.
 In Europe and the near abroad, the institute holds numerous conferences and internships, where security officers and pro-Kremlin propagandists, while talking about good neighborliness, instill in listeners the idea that the West is the enemy, and the path to prosperity lies through friendship with Russia: https://theins.ru/obshestvo/271530

+How open source journalism transformed investigations: https://www.youtube.com/watch?v=cxwgFFel_xw

+----

 hackyx - The Search Engine for Cybersecurity: https://hackyx.io/ (GitHub: https://github.com/aituglo/hackyx)

-----

 Browse Awesome Maps + Data, where vast amounts of information are beautifully mapped and visualized: https://github.com/thedoubler/awesome-maps-data